payitforwardnow/electron-quick-start/README.md

 #reported issue with electron fileAssociations and makeSingleInstance
 https://github.com/electron/electron/issues/14029

-Please look at issue for instructions and observatins.
+Please look at issue for instructions and observations.

 ```bash
 # Clone this repository